 To avoid solving linear equations, Lederer \cite{Lederer} gives an algorithm to compute the Gr\"{o}bner basis of an arbitrary finite set of points under lexicographic order by induction over the dimension $d$.
 Jiang, Zhang and Shang \cite{Xue Jiang} give an algorithm for computing the Gr\"{o}bner basis of a single point ideal interpolation.
-All the above methods are considered for special cases.
-In this paper, we consider the more general case that the multiplicity space of each point just needs to be closed under differentiation.

-To the best of our knowledge, for the general case of ideal interpolation, only the MMM algorithm can deal with it.
+To the best of our knowledge, for the general case of ideal interpolation, computing the reduced Gr\"{o}bner basis needs to solve a linear system.
 In 1993, Marinari, M\"{o}ller and Mora \cite{MMM1993} constructed a linear system based on a Vandermonde-like matrix, and gave an algorithm (MMM algorithm) to compute general 0-dimensional ideals by Gaussian elimination.
 MMM algorithm has a polynomial time complexity and is one of the most famous algorithms in recent years.

 Throughout the paper, $\mathbb{N}$ denotes the set of nonnegative integers.
 Let $\mathbb{N}^d := \{ (\alpha_1, \alpha_2, \dots, \alpha_d) : \alpha_i \in \mathbb{N}\}$.
 For $\boldsymbol{\alpha}=(\alpha_1, \alpha_2, \dots, \alpha_d) \in \mathbb{N}^d$, define $\boldsymbol{\alpha}!:=\alpha_1!\alpha_2!\cdots\alpha_d!$ and denote by ${\bf X}^{\boldsymbol{\alpha}}$ the monomial $x_1^{\alpha_1} x_2^{\alpha_2} \cdots x_d^{\alpha_d}$.
 Let $\{{\bf X}^{\boldsymbol{\alpha_1}},{\bf X}^{\boldsymbol{\alpha_2}},\dots, {\bf X}^{\boldsymbol{\alpha_n}}\}$ be a finite set of monomials and $\{L_i: \mathbb{F}[{\bf X}] \to \mathbb{F}, i=1,2,\dots, n\}$ be a finite set of linearly independent functionals.
 We can treat the matrix